RDT-IF/zax-slack-bot-cloud/README.md

 * `cdk deploy` to deploy.

 ## TODO
-* Confirm/implement a mechanism by which the bot.jar is generated before infrastructure builds
 * Storing state
   * Add an S3 bucket
   * Use the S3 bucket to store the state of the lambda
     * Hm.
 How will connection strings work?